Summit Recap: 4 Steps to Better Citizen Engagement

 Once a campaign is finished you need data to judge whether or not it was successful.
 Luckily, the GovDelivery Communications Cloud has reports showing deliverability, open, and click through rates, as well as other metrics, for each email you send.
 Once you know the effectiveness of a certain email, Booth said to try testing new things, like different subject lines, more specific content based on geographic location, different imagery, and new brand tones with A/B testing.
 As you gather more data, you can decide which messages and images get the best response with your audience.

-We have plenty of resources to help you measure metrics, use design and content best practices, and create a content strategy, which you can download and share with your team for free, which will help you get started driving program success at your agency.
+We have plenty of resources to help you measure metrics, use design and content best practices, which you can download and share with your team for free, and help you get started driving program success at your agency.

-If you missed the Virtual Summit, visit the Granicus website to download the on demand webinars.
-If you have any questions, or want to reach out to discuss your content strategy, email email@example.com.
+If you have any questions, or want to reach out to discuss your content strategy, contact us.